133rd Engineer Battalion: 133rd Engineer Battalion

-U.S. Army Spc.
-Symone Sherrill, an engineer with the 150th Engineer Company, New Jersey Army National Guard, assigned to the 133rd Engineer Battalion, Maine Army National Guard, carries a traffic cone while marking off her work area during a project to build an earth-filled barrier at Bagram Airfield in Parwan province, Afghanistan, 28 Dec.
+U.S. Army Specialist Symone Sherrill, an engineer with the 150th Engineer Company, New Jersey Army National Guard, assigned to the 133rd Engineer Battalion, Maine Army National Guard, carries a traffic cone while marking off her work area during a project to build an earth-filled barrier at Bagram Airfield in Parwan province, Afghanistan, 28 Dec.
 2013.

 Following Hurricane Irene in 2011, a task force of vertical and horizontal Engineers from the 133rd assisted communities in Vermont in their recovery efforts.

 Following Superstorm Sandy in 2012, a task force of vertical and horizontal Engineers from the 133rd assisted communities in Connecticut in their recovery efforts.

 In the spring of 2013, the 133rd deployed a company of vertical engineers to El Salvador to assist in critical infrastructure repairs in support of Operation Beyond the Horizon.

 In the fall of 2013, the 133rd was mobilized in Support of Operation Enduring Freedom, Afghanistan.

-An article in the Portland Press Herald dated 30 April 2014 stated the 133rd Engineer Battalion is under consideration for transfer to Pennsylvania and replacement in-state by an infantry battalion.
+An article in the Portland Press Herald dated April 30, 2014 stated the 133rd Engineer Battalion is under consideration for transfer to Pennsylvania and replacement in-state by an infantry battalion.
 These plans were declared shelved in November 2015.

-Lt.
-Col. Lisa Sessions made history as the first woman to hold the post of commander in the Maine Army National Guard’s 133rd Engineer Battalion.
-The change of command ceremony took place on 3 April 2022, at the Brunswick Armed Forces Reserve Center.
-During this event, Lt.
+In 2022, Lt.
+Col. Lisa Sessions became the first woman to hold the post of commander in the Maine Army National Guard's 133rd Engineer Battalion.
+The change of command ceremony took place on April 3, 2022, at the Brunswick Armed Forces Reserve Center, in which Lt.
 Col. Shanon Cotta handed over command to Lt.
-Col. Lisa Sessions, marking a significant milestone for women in leadership within the battalion.
+Col. Lisa Sessions, marking a milestone for female leadership within the battalion.